CharaChorder/docs/docs/Beta Releases.rst

 Prepend concatenation style
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can now select "prepended" as a concatenation style.
 This mode is part of the Hyperspace feature and recommended for text editing (like coding).
-Instead of placing the space after chords (default), it is prepended to the subsequent chord.
-This means you don't have to erase extra spaces while editing.
+Instead of placing a space after a chord (default), the chord is prepended to the subsequent chord.
+This means that you don't have to erase extra spaces while editing.

 Vim mode
 ~~~~~~~~